DavidVentura/rootless-filesystem-management/README.md

 ## Other

 The input file must be a multiple of 512 bytes, as the file is mapped in sectors to the guest.
 This limitation is coming from [firecracker/virtio/vfs](https://github.com/firecracker-microvm/firecracker/blob/aa6d25d0d226732602733d9f007bcf345d7aaa76/src/vmm/src/devices/virtio/block/virtio/device.rs#L93).

+This tool will pad the input file with zeroes if asked to do so.
+This is fine for `.tar.gz` files but may not be fine for other formats.

 ## Why